idrach55/portfolio/README.md

 ## Components
 <code>service.py</code><br>
 Lightweight API clients for various financial data providers.
-Most heavily used is AlphaVantage, through which up to 20 years of prices, splits, dividends, and earnings can be retrieved for stocks, ETFs, and mutual funds.
+Most heavily used is AlphaVantage, through which up to 20 years of prices, dividends, and earnings can be retrieved for stocks, ETFs, and mutual funds.
 Quandl is supported for a few datasets as well.
 Also includes Polygon and IEX which I briefly tried out.
-Auth keys are retrieved from plaintext files with ending ".keys" from a "keys" folder in the directory the code is being run from.

 <code>risk.py</code><br>
 Retrieves, processes, and runs some metrics on data.

 <code>analytics.py</code><br>
 Factor decomposition, taxable portfolio analysis, and Monte Carlo portfolio projections.

+Create two folders in the directory from which this code is executed -- <code>data</code> and <code>keys</code>.
+The keys folder should hold a plaintext file for each API with ending ".keys" containing the authentication token(s).
+The data folder is used to cache downloaded prices in csv files.
+A csv is re-downloaded when its data is requested and the age of the file exceeds a specified threshold (default is 10 days.)

 ## Example
 ### Example 1: basic risk/return data